BerryCloud/ngx-xapi/projects/samples/README.md

-## @berry-cloud/ngx-xapi Sample Applications
+## @berry-cloud/ngx-xapi Sample Application

-See subfolders above for sample applications.
+The application contains several components for the most common XapiClient use-cases.